johnny-de/AlarmWatcher/README.md

 To learn how to install, configure, and run AlarmWatcher, please visit the detailed guide in the [Wiki](https://github.com/johnny-de/alarmwatcher/wiki).

-## Published versions

-This section outlines the major published versions of AlarmWatcher, detailing their key features and enhancements.

-### Version 1.0.0

-The first major release (v1.0.0) focused on delivering a fully functioning backend and a user-friendly frontend, along with essential features for alarm management.
-- **Backend:** Completed and thoroughly tested backend for alarm management, handling alarm states, acknowledgments, and filtering.
-Ensured stability and reliability for all server-side operations.
-- **Frontend:** Fully functional, web-based frontend for monitoring and managing alarms.
-Basic filtering capabilities, allowing users to filter alarms based on alarm classes.
-Included support for dark mode, enabling users to switch between a light and dark theme.
-Notification support for pushing browser notifications to the underlying OS.
-- **Docker image:** Docker image on DockerHub to simplify deployment and installation.
-- **Wiki documentation:** Wiki to guide users on how to install, configure, and use AlarmWatcher.

-## Future milestones
+## Future features

-Outlined below are the planned milestones for upcoming versions.
+Outlined below are the planned features for upcoming versions.

-### Version 1.1.0

-The second major release (v1.1.0) will enhance AlarmWatcher with additional features and interfaces.
-- **HTTPS support:** Add support for secure connections using HTTPS.
+- **Advanced filtering:** Improve the filtering capabilities of the frontend, enabling more advanced search options and filtering based on alarm history.
 - **Email interface:** Introduce an interface for receiving alarms via email (SMTP).
 Idea is to provide predefined addresses (e.g. uptime-kuma@alarmwatcher) and also allowed users to create custom email-interfaces to raise or clear alarms based on specific keywords in incoming emails.

-### Version 1.2.0

-The third major release (v1.2.0) will focus on building a comprehensive alarm history system, improving database performance, and optimizing filtering.
 - **Alarm archiving:** Introduce an alarm archiving feature, allowing alarms to be stored beyond their active state, creating a history of all alarms.
 - **Database optimization:** Optimize the database structure to handle larger datasets efficiently.
-- **Advanced filtering:** Improve the filtering capabilities of the frontend, enabling more advanced search options and filtering based on alarm history.

-### Future milestones
+### Additional milestones

 Beyond the core milestones for AlarmWatcher, additional features and extensions are planned to broaden the system's reach and usability.
-- **Open-source app:** Develop and release an open-source  app that allows users to view alarms and receive push notifications on their mobile devices.
 - **Node-RED integration:** Create AlarmWatcher nodes for Node-RED.
 - **Home Assistant integration:** Develop an integration with Home Assistant.
 - **Uptime Kuma integration:** Implement an integration with Uptime Kuma.